 The sweet Blockchain Spot

 In Lithuania, there is an effective legal framework for Initial Coin Offerings (fig 2).
 Bank of Lithuania is iterating this framework in order to decrease legal uncertainty regarding ICO regulation.
 The goal is to limit risks for entrepreneurs on one hand and investors & end users on the other hand.
 So far, 365+Mio Eur have been raised through ICOs in Lithuania.
-Overally 5,6 Billion USD have been raised in 2017 with ICO.
-When it comes to ICO, Lithuania is definitely one of the most active countries.
+In total, 5,6 Billion USD have been raised in 2017 with ICO.

 Another reason for this effervescence could be that politics and institutions are really progressivists and put efforts on multi parties collaboration.
 They work and communicate closely with entrepreneurs, academics and industry representatives… These synergistic efforts lead to significant initiatives: